The stages of wound healing in horses.

 The final stage of a horse’s wound healing is the graduation stage – it’s growing up!
 Technically the maturation phase.

-- Here the skin starts to return back to normal.
+- Here the skin starts to return to normal.
 This can go on for months and months!
 Delays to healing include the aforementioned pus, too many bandage changes that disrupt things, a wound drying out, and proud flesh.
 Keep your vet in the loop!

 Almost done.
 Courtesy of Bree L.